Home

 Italian Pesto Recipe Collection

-The Pesto recipe my Dad used to make was a traditional homemade pesto Genovese.
+The pesto recipe my Dad used to make was a traditional homemade pesto Genovese.
 I remember going to visit my Father one summer and I asked him "Dad will you make me a homemade pesto to take home?"
 That was all I had to say.
 He rushed me out the door to get the ingredients.
 We spent half the day shopping in several different stores to buy the perfect olive oil, then off to another store to buy the best parmigiano and delicate little pine nuts, then running to the vegetable market to buy bunches of bright green, aromatic fresh basil.

 I remember him taking time chopping the basil, pine nuts and garlic to the perfect consistency by hand.
 Chopping and mixing for hours.
 You could smell it throughout the house.
+Of course I was right there next to him helping in the kitchen.
+My favorite spot growing up.

 He would tell me about the days growing up and how his Mama would spend hours in the kitchen (of course she had 14 kids to feed so I'm sure it was an all day event just cooking dinner) and when you made pesto it was never with a chopping knife.
 The word pesto derives from the Italian verb pestare, to pound.

-Pesto is also used in Italian Soup recipes such as, Minestrone soup.
+Pesto is also used in Italian soup recipes such as, Minestrone soup.
 Another Northern Italian favorite.

 But the big question on everybody's lips regarding pesto sauce is which nuts do you use?
 Well, in a nut shell, that is completely up to you and your taste.
-My Father only used Pine Nuts in his homemade pesto.
+My Father only used pine nuts in his homemade pesto.
 It is the custom in most Northern areas of Italy.

 There are so many pesto recipes to choose from: